why the rerouted co-op exists

 I have been a climbing dirtbag for just over 10 years.
-It started at 19 when took off for Squamish, BC broke and unemployed.
+It started at 19 when I took off for Squamish, BC broke and unemployed.
 I ate peanut butter jelly's for breakfast, lunch and dinner while I learned how to trad climb.
-I painted houses to buy a 1981 Vanagon I named 'Grandma Chug' and lived on the road for a year on $5 a day.
+After my summer I began to paint houses to buy a 1981 Vanagon I named 'Grandma Chug' to continue to live my climbing dirtbag dream.
+I ended up living on the road for over a year on $5 a day budget.

 I know what it means to work hard to buy more gear to play outside more often.
 I searched diligently for years before finding my prized broken in T.C.
 Pros at half price.
-I want my gear to do its and pay a reasonable amount for it.
+I want good gear and at reasonable price.
 Period.

 I was also exhausted only talking to robots when I need any help with my online transactions.
 The rerouted co-op is committed to professional, efficient, human customer service.
 We promise you will never speak to a robot on the phone.

 I realized - a trustworthy, reliable resource would make me feel comfortable trading used gear with people across the country.
 Buying and selling used gear should be painless and easy.
-This realization inspired the rerouted co-op.
+This realization inspired me to create the rerouted co-op.

-I built the rerouted co-op with the minimal possible carbon footprint.
+I built the rerouted co-op with a carbon footprint that is as minimal as possible.
 The mgu was the foundation of the business because I believed fellow wilderness junkies would love to buy and sell gear after their day's adventure.
 I have created a model that allows the mgu to eliminate as much shipping costs (environmental and financial) by collecting and moving product internally when possible.